skofic/environmental-services/notes/README.md

 #### Query datasets

-This service will return all external database dataset records matching the query parameters provided in the body.
-A path query parameter, op, determines whether the condition clauses are concatenated as a series of AND or OR clauses.
+This service will return all *external database dataset records* matching the query parameters provided in the body.
+A *path query parameter*, `op`, determines whether the condition clauses are concatenated as a series of `AND` or `OR` clauses.

 The selection criteria is structured as follows: